 These short meetings are crucial if you want to spot challenges quickly and correct them in time because, by day 42, it may be too late.

-Being flexible and fixing up things as you go is one of the best features of the agile methodology.
-Of course, in order to know what’s going wrong, you first need to know what you’re measuring.
+Being flexible and fixing things as you go is one of the best features of the agile methodology.
+Of course, to know what’s going wrong, you first need to know what you’re measuring.
 The right way to go about it is to set some KPIs.

-There is a decent number of hiring metrics that you can choose for your organization.
-More is not better in this case, so choose metrics that are relevant for the organization and role you’re hiring for.
-Some examples of KPIs you can use:
+There is a range of hiring metrics that you can choose for your organization.
+More is not better in this case, so choose metrics that are relevant to your organization and the role you’re hiring for.
+Some examples of KPIs include:

 – Cost per hire